realworldocaml/book/en/05-records.md

 repetition and verbosity to your code.

 Another approach is to mint a module for each type.
-This is actually a broadly useful idiom, providing for each type a namespace within which to put related values.
+This is actually a broadly useful idiom (and one used quite extensively by Core), providing for each type a name-space within which to put related values.
+When using this style, it is standard practice to name the type associated with the module `t`.
 Using this style we would write:

 ```ocaml
 # module Log_entry = struct